 The District is required by state law to prepare an annual budget.
 A preliminary budget must be submitted to the Board of Education by December 31 for the fiscal year beginning the following July 1.
 If the preliminary budget requires an additional levy, the District must hold an election on the second Tuesday in February to approve the levy.
 If the preliminary budget does not require an additional levy, it becomes the legal budget.
 If an election is held and the taxes are approved, then the preliminary budget becomes the legal budget.
 If voters reject the additional taxes, the District must adopt a budget within the approved tax rate.
-Budgets are presented for all funds that include the originally approved budgeted appropriations for expenditures and final budgeted appropriations as adjusted for supplemental appropriations and approved transfers between budget categories.
 A budget is legally adopted by the Board of Education for the General Fund, Special Revenue Funds and the Debt Service Fund, that includes revenues and expenditures.